SMEF Instructors

 Chairman and Chief Instructor

 Our Chief Instructor, Maister Grade 3 and the main driving force behind the SMEF, is Chris Stride.
-He has practised the art of swordsmanship since the early 1990's and has dedicated a large part of his life to researching, understanding and teaching the system devised by the great medieval German fencing master Johannes Liechtenauer.
+He has practised the art of swordsmanship since the early 1990's and has dedicated a large part of his life to researching, understanding and teaching his interpretation of the system devised by the great medieval German fencing master Johannes Liechtenauer.
 Having started from humble beginnings, with no previous martial training and being entirely self-taught, Chris has gained a pure and in-depth understanding of what it is that Liechtenauer's system represents.
 Over the course of time he has come to realise that the system in itself is beautifully simple and yet comprehensive in the way it develops both the Martial and the Art, and how its application transfers across all martial art disciplines both old and modern.
 Having already published one book concerning the very basic starting blocks of the Liechtenauer system (Grades 1 & 2), he is currently working on the second book in the series to bring into focus the more complex principles of Grade 3.

 Chris is a design and research engineer, amongst other things, and as a consequence automatically works back to first principles when assessing and understanding any new body of research.
 With regards to Liechtenauer's system he did not allow himself to be influenced by other interpretations until a firm understanding of the principles involved, and the context in which they are used, was attained.
 This purist approach helps prevent the perpetuation of compounding misinterpretations (which seems to plague HEMA) and has led the way to achieving a comprehensive understanding and precise working knowledge of martial principles and body mechanics that seems to have been all but forgotten in the teaching of many martial arts outside natural ability.
 This foundation is necessary when deciphering any lost martial art and especially when trying to uncover the true meaning behind Liechtenauer's cryptic rhyming couplets.
 From the perspective of a teacher, this knowledge is essential if useful information is to be imparted to a student and martial progression achieved.